refinedev/refine/README.md

 ## Quick Start

-The fastest way to get started with **refine** is by using the [superplate](https://github.com/pankod/superplate) project starter tool.
+The fastest way to get started with **refine** is by using the `create refine-app` project starter tool.
 Run the following command to create a new **refine** project configured with  [Ant Design System](https://ant.design/) as the default UI framework:

 ```
-npx superplate-cli --preset refine-antd my-project
+npm create refine-app --preset refine-antd my-project
 ```

 Once the setup is complete, navigate to the project folder and start your project with: